 It’s also a potent anti-inflammatory, and its advocates say this potential miracle medicine can help treat everything from pain, anxiety and sleep disorders to arthritis and even schizophrenia.
-The U.S. National Institutes of Health took out a patent on certain cannabinoids in 2003, and in 2018 the U.S. Food and Drug Administration approved a CBD-derived drug for the treatment of particular types of epilepsy (a similar medication underwent a promising clinical trial in Canada last summer).
+The U.S. National Institutes of Health took out a patent on certain cannabinoids in 2003, and in 2018 the U.S. Food and Drug Administration approved a CBD-derived drug for the treatment of particular types of epilepsy (a similar medication underwent a promising clinical trial in Canada in 2019).
 In the U.S., depending on what state you’re in, you can buy a dizzying array of CBD-infused products, including luxury skin care, teas, makeup, beverages and lube.

 Canada legalized the use and sale of certain kinds of recreational cannabis—flower, oils, seeds and plants—in 2018.
 The next wave of legalization, which covers edibles, extracts and topicals, happened in fall 2019.
 Ever since the weed door opened, the biggest buzz has been around CBD.
 This makes sense given the potential size of the market—your neighbour might not smoke a joint in the rec room with you, but she definitely has sore knees and would like to try some of that “special” balm you told her about.
 People have always found ways to get high, but can CBD make us well?